My World Record Attempt

-Since my childhood I have been "burning" for cycling and was able to win important titles at an early age, that's why I became a professional.
+Since childhood, I've had a passion for cycling and was able to win important titles early on, which led me to become a professional.

-In 2016 I became German Firefighter Champion in the time trial and in 2018 double gold medal winner at the World Firefighter Games in South Korea.
-During a period of injury I set myself a sporting goal: "I want to break the world speed record for cyclists!
-On this website I will tell you exactly how this will work.
+In 2016, I became the German Firefighter Champion in time trials, and in 2018, I won two gold medals at the World Firefighter Games in South Korea.
+During an injury phase, I set myself a new athletic goal: "I want to break the world speed record for cyclists!"
+How I plan to achieve this, I will share with you on this website.

 166.2 km/h on the bike: New German record!